lycofron/pysql2neo4j/README.md

  * csv files are imported into Neo4j
  * Constraints or indexes are created for each primary key
  * relations are imported
+ * the model of imported data is created as a graph, for reference

 ### What it does (in detail):